 There are many different types of detectors for a GC instruments.
 Flame ionizing detectors (FID) are most commonly used.
 FIDs use hydrogen to create a flame at the end of the chromatography column between two electrodes.
 The flame breaks any up any organic compounds and hydrocarbons through a process call pyrolysis.
 Carbon atoms forms cations which can be detected by the electrodes.
 Thermal conductivity detectors (TCD) are also common and are non-destructive so they are usually incorporated before an FID.
 TCDs work by determining the conductivity of gas passing electricity to a tungsten -rhenium filament.
 The carrier gas typically has high thermal conductivity but during elution the molecules within the sample often are less conductive which can be measured as a voltage drop at the filament.
 Mass spectrometer detector are also common.

 Gas Chromatography-Mass Spectrometry (GC-MS)

 Gas chromatography instruments containing a mass spectrometry detector are extremely sensitive and only requires a small amount of sample.
-Mass spec detectors measures the charge produced by an ion.
+Mass spec detectors measures the charge produced by an ion as well as the mass of the ion.
 GC-MS are often used to identify unknown compounds and are used in airports as screening instruments, fire investigations, as a pharmaceutical quality control step and for medical device industry when performing extractable leachable testing.
 As the molecules from the sample are eluted from the column they enter the mass spec detector which then ionizes, accelerates the fragments from each molecule separately.